 Overview of surgical correction

 Refractive surgery has been performed for about 100 years but it is only in the past few decades that it has really expanded and techniques have been refined - mainly due to the emergence of lasers and their use in this type of surgery.
 The basis of surgical correction lies in the notion that modifying the shape of the cornea or inserting an artificial lens can correct a refractive error.
-Generally, this type of surgery is aimed at correcting myopia, hypermetropia and astigmatism.
-It also has an increasing role in the correction of presbyopia.

 - Description - these are radial or arcuate incisions made in the cornea in order to modify its shape.
 Arcuate keratotomies may be used in combination with compression sutures.